-Living with another person(s) can be an incredible experience but can be trying at times.
-Issues can arise from important things like paying the rent on time to more simplistic issues like who is going to clean and take out the garbage to how are groceries going to be purchased.
+Living with another person(s) can be an incredible experience, but it can be trying at times, too.
+Issues can arise from important things like paying the rent on time, deciding who is going to clean and take out the garbage, and figuring out how groceries are going to be purchased.
 Living with others takes hard work and sometimes a great deal of patience.
-A roommate agreement can help you and your roommates to navigate through common issues and make a big difference in maintaining healthy relationships between roommates.
+A roommate agreement can help you and your roommates navigate through common issues and make a big difference in maintaining healthy relationships between roommates.

 When you sign a lease with other people, you become liable for each of your roommates' obligations to the landlord.
 If one roommate does something that violates the lease, it can have a negative impact upon all roommates.

 You can find many sample roommate agreements by simply doing a Google search.
 You can also deign your own contract.
 It is recommend that you and your roommates complete a roommate agreement prior to moving in.

 The following are some potential items to include in a roommate agreement:

 • How the rent will be paid?